martinthomson/i-d-template/doc/SUBMITTING.md

 ## Manual Process

 Again, if you don't have CI enabled, you can make a submission version of your draft and upload it yourself.
+You can also submit a version manually before pushing tags, in which case the CI build will fail safely when you push the tags.
+Datatracker will safely reject the second, automated submission.

-The makefile uses git tags to work out what version to create.
-It looks for the last version number you have tagged the draft with and calculates the next version.
+The makefile still needs git tags to work out what version to create.
+Always use tags.
+The tool looks for the last version number you have tagged the draft with and calculates the next version.
 When there are no tags, it generates a `-00` version.

 ```sh
 $ make next